Koya-Madhusudhana-Rao/Koya-Madhusudhana-Rao/README.md

 ## About Me

 I am a passionate final-year CS Under grad at VIT-AP University.
-I enjoy solving problems creatively and thrive on consistency and innovatio
+I enjoy solving problems creatively and thrive on consistency and innovation.

 -  Actively working on projects involving Gen AI, Sign Language Translation, and real-time auction systems.
 -  Successfully completed multiple projects, including **AuctionSphereX** (a MERN-based auction system) and a **Two-Way Sign Language Translator**.